netenglabs/suzieq/docs/inventory.md

 - `auths`: a list of credential sources
 - `namespaces`: where you put together all the above.
 A namespace is be defined by a `source`, an `auth` and a `device`

-Here is an example of a complete inventory file:
+Here is an example of an inventory file with a bunch of different options, but non-exhaustive, for each section:
 ```yaml
 sources:
 - name: netbox-instance-123